larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 The list below describes some types of disruptive behavior, but it is non-exhaustive.

-- Persistent discussion of subjects unrelated to a group's charter;
+- Discussion of subjects unrelated to a forum's charter or scope;

 - Uncivil commentary, regardless of the general subject;